fsprojects/fantomas/README.md

 ## Testing and validation
 I have tried to be careful in testing the project.
-There are 87 unit tests and 30 validated test examples, but it seems many corner cases of the language haven't been covered.
+There are 87 unit tests and 30 validated test examples, but it seems some corner cases of the language haven't been covered.
 Feel free to suggests tests if they haven't been handled correctly.

 ## Limitations
-Due to limited information in F# ASTs, beware of the current drawbacks:
+Due to limited information in F# ASTs, beware of current drawbacks:
  - Inline comments and multiline comments are lost.
 Only XML doc comments are preserved.
  - Compiler directives are lost.
  - Multiple attributes are displayed separately.
  - Properties with both get and set are displayed separately.

 ## Why the name "Fantomas"?
-There are a few reason to choose the name as such.
+There are a few reasons to choose the name as such.
 First, it starts with an "F" just like many other F# projects.
 Second, Fantomas is my favourite character in the literature.
 Finally, Fantomas means "ghost" in French; coincidentally F# ASTs and formatting rules are so *mysterious* to be handled correctly.